 - Games Development From Scratch?

 - SFML Compared with SDL?

 - Using hosts file Interesting!

+- InfraRed DB May want this as reference?

 Note on Development Platform

 I have decided to use Linux exclusively for my project development work.
 Which Linux distribution should I use?
 Let's ask Einstein...